Helps with the cost of buying prescription medicines. Paid to eligible income support recipients with their regular fortnightly Centrelink payment.

 You must also meet your main payment’s residence requirements.

-These Pharmaceutical Allowance payment rates are effective from 1 January 2012.
+Payment rates are effective from 1 January 2014.

 The allowance is paid with your main payment each fortnight.